SHAFNehal/QA_bot_USDA_SHSU/README.md

 ## License

-This project is for research and educational purposes.
-Please check individual model licenses before commercial use.
+This project is licensed under the **MIT License**.
+See [LICENSE](LICENSE) for the full text.
+Please check individual model licenses (e.g. Hugging Face models) before commercial use.

 ## Acknowledgments